crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_5.md

 ![Step 15](./img/steps/step15.png)

+Now that there is an updated artifact, create a Release and what for it to succeed (steps omitted).
 Finally, make a request to your API and observe the settings from the secure file are displaying.

 ![Step 15](./img/secure_file_15.png)